Nobody wants to spend time crafting an email campaign only to see a small percentage of the emails being opened and an even lower response rate.

 Each email should include a clear call to action.
 What is the reason for your email?
 What goal are you trying to achieve?
 Keep it simple so that it doesn’t involve a significant commitment or lots of effort from the reader.
 For example, rather than asking them to make time in their schedule to meet with you, include a link for them to learn more.

-Since many people are already using their phones to read emails, asking them to call your business isn’t asking for a great deal of extra effort.
-They already have their phone in their hand, and just have to click on your phone number to connect with you.
+Many people are already using their phones to read emails.
+Asking them to call your business isn’t asking for a great deal of extra effort.
+They already have their phone in their hand.
+They only have to click on your phone number to connect with you.

 Put links in your emails, and make it easy for readers to click the links in your emails.
 If they want to find out more information about a sale, invite them to click a link to see more.
-You can also make the images in your emails link to your site pages, so if a customer clicks on an appealing image of a shirt, it takes them to the page on your website where they can buy that shirt.
+You can also make the images in your emails link to your site pages.
+If a customer clicks on an appealing image of a shirt, it takes them to the page on your website where they can buy that shirt.

 Invite readers to get in touch with you on social networks, and include a link to your profiles.
 This will let them get to know you and learn more about you because they can read through your profiles and your latest status updates and shares.
 It also helps add credibility to your offer, because readers can see who you are and the work you have done.